 It depends on the market where the stock trades.
 Different rules apply in different markets.

-For stocks that are quoted in the OTC market (e.g. stocks quoted on DBOT ATS, Global OTC ATS, and OTC Link ATS, among other venues), quoting does not automatically resume when a ten-day suspension ends.
+For stocks that quote in the OTC market (e.g., stocks quoted on Global OTC ATS and OTC Link ATS, among other venues), quoting does not automatically resume when a ten-day suspension ends.
 Before OTC stock quoting can resume after a suspension period, SEC regulations require a broker-dealer to review specific information about the company in accordance with Exchange Act Rule 15c2-11 and FINRA Rule 6432.
 If a broker-dealer does not have confidence that a company's financial statements are reasonably current and accurate in all material respects, especially in light of the questions that may have been raised by the SEC suspension action, then a broker-dealer may not publish a quote for the company's stock.
+Additionally, Rule 15c2-11 specifies information about the issuer that must be current and publicly available for a broker-dealer to resume proprietary quotations in a security, including securities that have been the subject of a trading suspension.
 The OTC markets function through dealer systems where only broker-dealers may quote and facilitate trading in OTC stocks.

 If the suspended stock resumes trading, why is it trading at a much lower price?